peterchen3301/phd-review-system/README.md

 ### Completed

 * **"Temporarily" solved the bug of student review overriding.
-However, current code is still vulnerable, please see "Todo" message below.**
+However, current code is still considered vulnerable, please see bold message in "Dev plans".**

 * Added "Comments For Faculty" function & textarea.